Kicksaw-Consulting/python-configuration-management/README.md

 ```

 Follow the instructions printed to the console.
 For example, if you're setting up a production configuration,
-make a file called `.env-production` in the root of your django project.
+make a file called `.env-production` in the root of your project.
 Inside of it, save the key generated
 above to a variable called `ENC_KEY`.

 ### Upsert a secret